mattpsvreis/electroplane-flights/README.md

 # Electroplane Flights

-Electroplane Flights is a web application that provides information about various flights.
-The application is built using React and TypeScript.
+Electroplane Flights is a take-home technical interview test for the company Gordian that aims to present a component which renders two lists for both Outbound and Inbound flights, showing the departure and arrival times alongside the price and providing selection functionality alongside total cost calculation.

 ## Getting Started